NEW BEGINNINGS PEDIATRICS POLICIES AND PRACTICES

 - If a referral is needed for a test such as a CT scan or an MRI, or for a visit to a specialist, please be aware that this typically takes two to three business days to process.
 The forwarding of a child’s medical record to a specialist’s office may take up to 7 business days.

-- If your child’s medical record needs to be copied for transfer to another office, such as in a move, please allow 30 days to process this request, which will also incur a small fee.
+- If your child’s medical record needs to be copied for transfer to another office, such as in a move, please allow 30 days to process this request, which will also incur a small fee of $10.00 per record.
+All records are copied on a CD disc for your convenience.

 - When we call you from our office phones, we will usually block the call, to prevent the number from showing up on your caller ID.
 That is because our additional lines are not connected to our answering service, and would go unanswered if someone were to call those numbers when our office is closed.
 We can ALWAYS be reached at our main number, (630) 232-7200.